kusti8/proton-native/docs/about.md

 Currently, this is being run by one person, kusti8.

-Any future improvements are going to small, just extra widgets or yoga support currently.
+Any future improvements are going to be small, just extra widgets or yoga support currently.
 The workflow will stay the same.